anderkve/FYS3150/_sources/book/projects/project1.md

 - If you're not familiar with using the terminal, we recommend taking the time to work through the examples on the terminal [basics](../using_the_terminal/basics.md) page, and look at the [keyboard shortcuts](../using_the_terminal/keyboard_shortcuts.md).

-- Similarly, if you've not used git before, it's a good idea to learn some of the basics before jumping into the project.
+- Similarly, if you've not used Git before, it's a good idea to learn the basics before jumping into the project.
 See the links on the left-hand side.

 - The most important C++ aspects for this project are:
   - basic C++ program structure